Application Flow Control and Control Structures in C#

 }

 The ending condition does not have to be a fixed value; you can use a function that returns an int.
-For example, you can loop through all the values in an array (these will be in detail covered later) using the count function to return the number of elements in the array.
+For example, you can loop through all the values in an array (these will be covered later) using the count function to return the number of elements in the array.
 You can then use the value of i to access the array element.

 C#